The Best Beaches In Kauai

 You may also like

-The south coast beaches of Kauai may not have the jagged lush peaks for a backdrop as the beaches up north, but what it lacks in dramatic scenery it makes up with a whole lot of sunshine.
+Kauai’s south shore beaches may not have the jagged, lush peaks for a backdrop as the beaches up north, but what it lacks in dramatic scenery, it makes up with a whole lot of sunshine.

 Haula Beach

 There’s a very high probability of being the only ones at this remote and wild beach.
-To reach Haula Beach, you’ll either need to hike from the nearby bay (the end of the Mahaulepu Heritage Coastal Trail) or drive a 4WD to as close as you can get to the beach.
+To reach Haula Beach, you’ll either need to hike from the nearby bay (the end of the Mahaulepu Heritage Coastal Trail) or drive a 4WD to get to the beach as close as you can.

 Mahaulepu Beach

-Located more or less at the finish line of the highly recommended Mahaulepu Heritage Coastal Trail, this beach is another top choice if you’re looking to somewhat get off the grid in Kauai.
-There’s excellent snorkeling when the seas are calm at its eastern section but be advised that bacteria from the nearby stream sometimes creates unhealthy swimming conditions (there will be signs on such days).
+Located more or less at the finish line of the highly recommended Mahaulepu Heritage Coastal Trail, Mahaulepu Beach is another top choice if you’re looking to somewhat get off the grid in Kauai.
+There’s excellent snorkeling when the seas are calm at its eastern section, but be advised that bacteria from the nearby stream sometimes create unhealthy swimming conditions (there will be signs on such days).
 The beach is a favorite amongst nudists and is a no-brainer-stop after exploring the nearby Makauwahi Cave – one of the richest fossil sites in Hawaii.
-No facilities or lifeguards.

 Mahaulepu Beach - Kauai Hawaii - by DarTar